duyvu997/resume-docs/src/index.md

 Take the opportunity to work on something new.
 I decided to become a freelancer.

-- Mainly responsible Full-stack developer
+- Mainly responsible Full-stack developer (NodeJS - ReactJS)

 #### July 2020 ~ Mar 2021: Techbase Vietnam, HCM

-In TechBase VietNam - TBV is tending to rejuvenate personnel.
-So I have many opportunity to take the challenge task.
-I learn, research, ask some one to find the solution to resolve the task.
-And I get it done and done well.
-I also earn more and more experiences about team work, team sharing, Scrum concept and how to play hard after work hard.
+TechBase VietNam is tending to rejuvenate personnel.
+So I have many opportunities to take the challenging task.
+I learn, research, ask someone to find the solution to resolve the task.
+And I get those tasks done and done well.
+I also earn more and more experiences in teamwork, team sharing, deep dive into Scrum/Agile concepts and how to play hard after working hard.

-- Mainly responsible Full-stack developer
+- Mainly responsible Full-stack developer (NodeJS - VueJS)

 #### May 2019 ~ July 2020: PYCOGroup, HCM

-In PYCO, my position is BE-NodeJS.
-At here I practice in software engineering techniques: Unit Testing, Source Code Control, Debugging, learn about Docker, AWS-Lambda - Serverless framework, Kafka messaging system, and fundamental of microservice.
+In PYCO, I practice in software engineering techniques: Unit Testing, Source Code Control, Debugging, learn about Docker, AWS-Lambda - Serverless framework, Kafka messaging system, and fundamental of microservice.
 I also work well in Scrum process at here.

-- Mainly responsible for Back-End developer
+- Mainly responsible for Back-End developer (NodeJS)

 #### Apr 2018 ~ Oct 2018: startup MyPOP, HCM